xtrs84zk/Aspire-V5-573P-Hackintosh/README.md

 - It boots!.

-- Using OpenCore 6.0 (Compiled by me, still in beta as the day of this commit)
+- Using OpenCore 6.0 @[fd33d8e](https://github.com/acidanthera/OpenCorePkg/commit/fd33d8e2419ebbf7651780655bc6329cb5383f2f) (Compiled by me, still in beta as the day of this commit)

   ![Bootloader](./assets/bootloader.png)

-- Should boot Big Sur, just not the installer yet.
+- Doesn't boot Big Sur, specially not the installer.
 Working on it.

 ## Instructions